1) Historian A sets forth a basic representation of a past person

 3) Other historians repeat #2 indefinitely

 #1 and #2 have already been happening for thousands of years.
-If #3 is possible (enabling time and tools are speculative), the eventual consequence of the historians' work must be a representation of the past person that is indistinguishable from that past person.
+If #3 is possible (enabling time and tools are speculative), the eventual consequence of historians’ work must be a representation of the past person that is indistinguishable from that past person.
 That past person would be resurrected.
 Either such resurrection is possible or there is a hard limit to the degree of detail about past persons that will ever be accessible to historians engaged in genealogical work.

 What do you think?